DOC_REF // PRIV-2026-V1

 10. Third-Party Services§ 10.0

-Some components of FreeImageTools use third-party libraries.
+Some components of FreeImageTools use third-party libraries and services.
 The background removal tool downloads its AI model from a CDN.
 Our site loads fonts from Google Fonts.
 Analytics is handled by a third-party analytics service.

 The open-source libraries powering our tools (browser-image-compression, heic2any, jsPDF, react-easy-crop, react-dropzone, @imgly/background-removal, and others) run locally in your browser and have no server-side data collection of their own in our implementation.